 Certified Community Behavioral Health Clinics (CCBHC) are community clinics that offer mental health and substance use disorder services as well as a range of other services.
-They provide outreach, increase access, improve services, and serve as a “one-stop-shop” within a defined service area.
+A CCBHC provides outreach, increases access, improves services, and serves as a “one-stop-shop” within a defined service area.

 Children’s Therapeutic Services and Supports (CTSS) is a rehabilitative mental health package covered by Minnesota Health Care Programs (MHCP).
 CTSS establishes policies and practices for certification and coverage of mental health services for children who require varying therapeutic and rehabilitative levels of intervention.

 In addition to community services, CTSS is also available as a flexible package of mental health services for students who require varying therapeutic and rehabilitative levels of intervention.
-The services are time-limited interventions to reach treatment outcomes identified in the Individualized Education Plan (IEP).
+These services are time-limited interventions to reach treatment outcomes identified in the Individualized Education Plan (IEP).

 Minnesota’s collaborative psychiatric consultation service for certain psychotropic medications for children is available to primary care providers, pediatricians, family practice physicians, psychiatrists and other practitioners.

 There are currently 90 Collaboratives serving communities across Minnesota.
 Children’s Mental Health and Family Services Collaboratives promote promising prevention and early intervention strategies through an expansive public health approach encompassing all developmental dimensions of well-being.

 DC:0-5 is an age-appropriate diagnostic assessment for young children.
 This tool classifies mental health and developmental disorders in children from birth through five years old considered in relationship to their families, culture and communities.